 I think in some ways, story and gameplay are both necessary within a pitch document or within a design document.
 You’re not necessarily going to write the gameplay first and then wrap the story into it, or write the story first and then wrap the gameplay into it.
 When you think about it, the story, the characterisation and the characters’ journeys are what drives you to complete the game.

-Ultimately, the art of writing a story is still different from the art of designing a game.
-However, I find that story writers who understand game mechanics by deconstructing things like board games, RPGs and others should be able to relate to the design process.
+The art of writing a story is still different from the art of designing a game.
+However, I find that story writers who understand game mechanics…should be able to relate to the design process.

 – Nick Dixon